 There are also ethical standards that have nothing to do with clients and others.
 For example, appraisers must store their work files for a minimum of five years - at TNC Appraisal Service, Inc. you can rest assured that we stick to that rule.

-TNC Appraisal Service, Inc. holds itself to the industry standards and guidelines set in place for ethics.
-We won't accept anything less from ourselves.
-Doing assignments on contingency fees is never an option.
+We meet or beat the industry standards and mandates set in place for professional behavior.
+We can't accept anything less from ourselves.
+We have a responsibility not to do assignments on contingency fees.
 That is, we can't agree to do an appraisal report and collect the fee only if the loan closes.
-Another practice that's restricted is doing assignments on percentage fees.
-That is probably the appraisal industries most important rule, because it would tend to make appraisers inflate the value of homes or properties to increase their fee.
+We can't do assignments on percentage fees.
+That is probably the appraisal industries most important rule, because it would invite fraudulent practices since increasing the estimate of the home would inflate the fee.
 We don't do that.
-Other improper practices may be defined by state law or professional organizations to which an appraiser belongs.
+Other improper practices may be established by state law or professional organizations to which an appraiser belongs.